Jeffreybekker/saas-analytics-dashboard/README.md

 # SaaS Analytics Dashboard

 ## Description
+This project is a SaaS Analytics Dashboard built with Django and PostgreSQL.
+It is designed to collect, store, and analyze event data for multiple clients in a secure way.
+At this moment the project is still in development.

 ## Features

-- Basic Logging in console and file
+- Multi-tenant user roles (Admin, Client, End User)
 - PostgreSQL database connection
-- Multi-tenant user roles (Admin, Client, End User)
+- Event logging (console and file)
+- Continuous Integration with GitHub Actions
-- Linting and formatting with Ruff
+- Pre-commit hooks, linting and formatting with Ruff
-- CI + pre-commit hooks

 ## Installation